Written by: Chad Zollinger | Best Company Editorial Team

 If you have $5,000 in savings and your tax debt is $11,000, your account will be left with nothing and you'll still owe $6,000.
 Plus any additional penalties and interest that will be assessed until the balance is paid in full.

 If you're notified that your bank account has been levied, you should take immediate action.
 Perhaps your best move is to consult with a licensed tax professional right away.

 Since you're operating within such a narrow window of time, you'll be pressed to come to terms with the IRS in haste.

-This does not leave you in the best position to negotiate, as your first concern will be to rescue your funds. licensed tax professional can handle your resolution objectively, working to release your money and present you with an optimal resolution to your tax debt.
+This does not leave you in the best position to negotiate, as your first concern will be to rescue your funds.
+Licensed tax professionals, such as a , can handle your resolution objectively, working to release your money and present you with an optimal resolution to your tax debt.

 Further, they understand that action will need to be taken in an expedited fashion.
-A seasoned tax professional has the experience to provide a swift and decisive formal solution.
+A seasoned tax professional has the experience to provide a swift and decisive formal solution for your or other .

-If you have a tax debt and have been fortunate enough to avoid a bank levy, time is still of the essence.
+If you have a tax debt and have been fortunate enough to avoid a tax levy, time is still of the essence.